NEMPH/nem-apps-lib/README.md

-# NEM/SpectroCoin Java API Library
+# NEM Apps Library

-Wrapper/Helper class for SpectroCoin Integration.
+Java API library for NEM.io blockchain platform.
 This directly calls the nem.core that then calls the endpoints based on https://bob.nem.ninja/docs/

 <h2>Technology Stack</h2>